2025 Mercedes-Benz EQB

 There's a decent amount of space for rear-facing infant seats with an average-size adult in the front.
 You just have to ensure the rear seats are in their rearmost position.
 Car seat anchors are very visible but can be a little hard to attach to because they are so shallow.
 There are three top tether anchors so you could put a seat in any position.

-The large door pockets and a decent-size center bin would be good in its gas-powered counterpart, but the EQB's competitors provide more.
+The large door pockets and a decent-size center bin is in line with what the rivals for its gas-powered counterpart — the GLB — offer, but the EQB's competitors provide more.
 The cupholders have some neat spring-loaded tabs that secure regular beverages as well as slim cans.

 Range and Efficiency